amandaforde/winnerscurseGWAS/README.md

 #### Evaluating methods

 **winnerscurse_realdata.R:** This script uses 6 sets of GWAS summary statistics, two related to each trait, which were generated in the previous section.
-This script's primary purpose is to evaluate a number of winner's curse correction methods by comparing their performance at two significance thresholds, 5 <span>&#215;</span> 10<sup>-8</sup> and 5 <span>&#215;</span> 10<sup>-4</sup>, for each data set, using both the estimated MSE among significant SNPs and the average bias over all significant SNPs.
-It also performs an initial exploration of the data sets by computing the number of significant SNPs at each thresholds as well as proportions that indicate the extent of winner's curse.
+This script's primary purpose is to evaluate a number of Winner's Curse correction methods by comparing their performance at two significance thresholds, 5 <span>&#215;</span> 10<sup>-8</sup> and 5 <span>&#215;</span> 10<sup>-4</sup>, for each data set, using both the estimated MSE among significant SNPs and the average bias over all significant SNPs.
+It also performs an initial exploration of the data sets by computing the number of significant SNPs at each thresholds as well as proportions that indicate the extent of Winner's Curse.

 - ***Input:*** summary_data_bmi_1.txt, summary_data_bmi_2.txt, summary_data_T2D_1.txt, summary_data_T2D_2.txt, summary_data_height_1.txt, summary_data_height_2.txt
 - ***Output:*** realdata_Table1.txt, mse_5e_8.txt, mse_5e_4.txt, bias_5e_8_positive.txt, bias_5e_8_negative.txt, bias_5e_4_positive.txt, bias_5e_4_negative.txt